Login

 :: Mountain Weather

-At 6pm in the West at the Glencoe SSC hut at 850m the mid mountain temperature was +6.4°c, with a South Westerly at 17 gusting 43 mph.
+At 8pm in the West at the Glencoe SSC hut at 850m the mid mountain temperature was +1.0°c, with a South wind at a mean of 6 gusting 19mph.
+At the base it was +3.2°c.

-In the East the CairnGorm the Met Office Summit AWS reported +4°c with a Southerly at 53 gusting 74mph.
-SE winds on Thursday evening peaked at Force 12 between 8 and 9pm with 86mph gusting 112mph.
-Aviemore was at +12°c at 6pm on Friday.
+In the East the CairnGorm the Met Office Summit AWS reported -1.8°c with West wind at a mean of 27 gusting 35mph.
+Aviemore was at +0.3°c at 8pm.

 :: Mountain Forecast Discussion